The Bridge Wars: 1985–1986: Origins

-Though MC Shan states Queensbridge is where his crew got started, and his birthplace, he has stated that he never meant the song to say that Queensbridge is the birthplace of hip-hop at all, "everyone knows that hip-hop was started in the West Bronx."
+Though MC Shan states Queensbridge is where his crew originated and is his birthplace, he has stated that he never meant the song to say that Queensbridge is the birthplace of hip-hop at all, "everyone knows that hip-hop was started in the West Bronx."
 Statements can be found in the 2003 documentary Beef, which features the original battle footage.

 In response, South Bronx-based KRS-One and Boogie Down Productions released the track "South Bronx" in 1986, which was similar in terms of content to Shan and Marl's track except singing the praises of the South Bronx rather than Queensbridge, and made the argument for its being the real birthplace of hip-hop.
 The song first premiered at a concert where MC Shan had just performed "The Bridge".
 The track directly attacks MC Shan with lyrics like: